Aveglia/vAMPirus/helpmeoutsome.md

 vAMPirus is deployed using the Nextflow pipeline manager which "enables scalable and reproducible scientific workflows using software containers.
 It allows the adaptation of pipelines written in the most common scripting languages.
 Its fluent DSL simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters."
+With vAMPirus being integrated into Nextflow it is just as easy to run vAMPirus on a HPC as it is to run locally on your personal machine.

 To learn more about Nextflow and to learn more how to monitor your submitted jobs from a web portal with Nextflow Tower, visit nextflow.io.

-With vAMPirus being integrated into Nextflow it is just as easy to run vAMPirus on a HPC as it is to run locally on your personal machine.

 ### The "launch" command

 Here is a basic "launch" command to deploy the vAMPirus pipeline:

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -profile [conda,docker,singularity] --Analyze`
+`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -profile [conda,singularity] --Analyze`

 In the command above, there are five necessary pieces of information needed to successfully launch the vAMPirus workflow: